Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - When in doubt, ask others too
 - Communicate a lot with the stakeholder throughout the analysis - the goal is impact.
 Don't go all rough
 - Follow up with the staekholder and close the loop
+- When making important changes, e.g. in LookML, consider making multiple versions (old and new) of the metric until this is checked by the business (e.g. v0 and v1)
+-

 ### Requirements gathering
 - What is the question we are trying to answer?